apify/apify-docs/sources/platform/proxy/usage.md

 ---
 title: Usage
-description: Learn how to connect your application to Apify Proxy.
+description: Learn how to configure and use Apify Proxy.
 See the required parameters such as the correct username and password.
 sidebar_position: 10.1
 slug: /proxy/usage
 ---

-# Connection settings
+# Usage

-**Learn how to connect your application to Apify Proxy.
+**Learn how to configure and use Apify Proxy.
 See the required parameters such as the correct username and password.**

----
+## Connection settings

 Below are the HTTP proxy connection settings for Apify Proxy.